 For more information, please visit our Cast Experience page.

 Disneyland Paris is committed to partnering with the disabled community.

-In addition, Disneyland Paris maintains a procurement policy privileging companies with inclusive policies hiring disabled people.
-We strive to work with suppliers from the “protected and adapted” sector, in which disabled employees represent 80% of the workforce and are provided adequate conditions.
+In addition, Disneyland Paris maintains a procurement policy privileging companies with inclusive policies hiring people with disabilities.
+We strive to work with suppliers from the “protected and adapted” sector, in which employees with disabilities represent 80% of the workforce and are provided adequate conditions.
 Since 1992, Disneyland Paris has been working with these suppliers – designated as ESATs – and providing an inclusive working environment at the resort in various roles around the resort while also helping to further develop employee skills.